 Consider a tracking device.
 We’re working on our own GPS device for our electric bikes, but in the meantime, you can find some aftermarket options with a quick search.
 For a low-cost hack, consider hiding a Tile on your bike.
 We’ve tested on our demo bikes and it works well.

 Get insurance for your bike (or lock).
 We’ve found renter’s and homeowner’s policies are pretty unreliable, especially for eBikes.
 State Farm quoted us a $500 cap on a potential electric bike claim, and that’s before a $500 deductible.
 Say what?
 And other policies don’t cover eBikes at all.
 Private insurance options allow you to insure your Faraday electric bike for around $20/month (less for other bikes).
 Kryptonite offers an Anti-Theft Protection Offer that’s worth a very close look.
-For $25 you can get 5 years of theft coverage that will cover the cost of your bike (yes, even an eBike!).
+For $25 you can get 5 years of theft coverage that will cover the cost of your commuter bike (yes, even an eBike!).
 Pay attention to the fine print though, with the biggest caveat being that you have to have photo evidence that the locked failed.

 Speaking of theft, beware of the garage.
 In SF about 65% of bike theft comes from a garage and home break-ins, while only 15% happens while bikes are locked on the street.
 Making sure that your bike is actually locked to something in the garage or safely secured in the house is probably the biggest step you can take to avoid theft.

 To get back to gloating, sometimes it’s hard not to feel good about using our electric bikes to avoid traffic or train delays in our hometown of San Francisco.
-The beauty of a bicycle is that you have a lot more control than you do with other modes of transportation.
+The beauty of a commuter bike is that you have a lot more control than you do with other modes of transportation.
 Leave when you want, take the route you want, avoid traffic and parking headaches.
 That’s especially important in a city where unexpected events like a flaming balloon on a track can delay an entire system during a morning’s commute.

 Riding a bike in the city is a fun, healthy, and efficient way to get around.
 If you’re considering the extra safety and comfort of getting a Faraday electric bike, remember that you can finance a Porteur S or Cortland S for less than $4/day.
 How does that compare to the cost your daily commute currently?